 trip chaining capability

 increased delivery density

 Common Carrier Parcel Lockers //

-Common carrier parcel locker systems create delivery density, enabling carriers to transport numerous packages during a single stop, reducing dwell time and failed deliveries, both of which produce congestion, emissions, and increased costs.
+The Urban Freight Lab's common carrier parcel locker systems create delivery density, enabling carriers to transport numerous packages during a single stop, reducing dwell time and failed deliveries, both of which produce congestion, emissions, and increased costs.
 Customers complete their own final mile delivery.
-Sign up at Belltownlockers.com.